 I mentioned agility earlier.
 Here's a good example of something that may challenge your ability to react to external factors which might influence your digital marketing approaches.
 Europe's General Data Protection Regulation (GDPR), coming into force in 2018, will need your attention in 2017.
 Your action plan to comply with it will demonstrate how ready you are to face other possible 'changes of plans' in the future.

-Companies can rely on mature technology to carry out their future digital marketing and digital experience plans, but will still be challenged by organizational changes that will need to be implemented.
+Companies can rely on mature technology to carry out their future digital marketing and digital experience strategies, but will still be challenged by organizational changes that will need to be implemented.
 In order to prepare for the future and advance towards an ever-moving target, they will need to invest in fixing the basics, breaking internal silos and designing their future initiatives with agility ‘built-in’.